SAP-samples/teched2025-AI167/exercises/ex1-setup-python-environment.md

 Once you successfully logged in, you will be redirected to the BTP Cockpit.
 To see the list of subbaccount you need to click on **Account Explorer**.

 ➡️ Next click on the tile of your respective subbacount **AI167_XXX**.

+TODO: I just tried this with the test account 042, and I am immediately redirected to the subaccount.
+I think your screenshots are taken from the admin account, which has access to all the subaccounts.

 <p>
 <img src="images/access_subaccount.png" width="900"/>
 </p>